launchdarkly/integration-framework/README.md

 Once you're done with your integration, [submit a pull request against this repo](https://github.com/launchdarkly/ld-integrations/pull/new/master).
-Your branch will run through some automated validations and reviewed by someone on our team.
+Your branch will run through some automated validations and will be reviewed by someone on our team.
 Once everything checks out, we'll publish your integration when you give us the green light.

 ## Comments, suggestions, bug reports?